hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ![Create Credential no input yet](/img/create-credentials-menu.png "Generate Client Credentials 1st time")

-Note that to create the credentials for the OAuth, you have to provide the application and the name of this credential.
-Select the Data Services Cloud Console Application on the appropriate region where the console are deployed for this organization.

-Once the Create Credential is selected, the following information about the OAuth will be shown.
+Once the Create Credential button is clicked, the following information about the OAuth (Open Authorization) will be shown.
+These are the Client ID and Client Secret information menu that is going to be shown only once.
+Please copy both Client ID and Client Secret to a safely recorded location.
+In the case that the user missed to copy these information, then the user can only regenerate the Client Secret at later time using the Client-Secret Reset menu.

 ![](/img/api-client-credential-created.png "Credentials Created Close")